Philippine Deposit Insurance Corporation: Establishment

-In the same year, the first payout was given to the Rural Bank of Nabua, authorized by the Board.
+In the same year, the first payout was given to the Rural Bank of Nabua, as authorized by the Board.
 On July 6, 1970, initially one claim agent was assigned to handle the payout, although a transfer deposit scheme with the Rural Bank of Rinconada was later arranged to facilitate claims payment.

-In 1978, the maximum deposit insurance coverage was increased to 15,000 pesos per depositor, according to Presidential Decree 1451.
+In 1978, Presidential Decree No. 1451 was issued, which increased the maximum deposit insurance coverage was increased to ₱15,000 per depositor.

 1980s

-In 1984, the maximum deposit insurance coverage was increased to P40,000 per depositor (Presidential Decree 1897).
+In 1984, Presidential Decree No. 1897 was issued, which again increased the maximum deposit insurance coverage to ₱40,000 per depositor.
+In the same year, the following reforms were undertaken through Presidential Decree No. 1940:

-Also in 1984, under Presidential Decree 1940, the following reforms were undertaken: